jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 ### RESOURCES
 * If you're new to the command line, try [these common commands for Mac/Linux](http://www.dummies.com/computers/macs/mac-operating-systems/how-to-use-basic-unix-commands-to-work-in-terminal-on-your-mac/) and [these for Windows](https://commandwindows.com/command3.htm)
 * There are lots of great resources for learning Python, including free ones like [learnpython.org](https://www.learnpython.org/) and [*Learn Python The Hard Way*](https://learnpythonthehardway.org/book/), and the always-good books from O'Reilly like [*Learning Python*](http://shop.oreilly.com/product/0636920028154.do)
-* If you have particular Python questions, try searching [Stack Overflow](https://stackoverflow.com)
+* If you have particular Python questions, try searching [Stack Overflow](https://stackoverflow.com) (or send me an email, or even better post an issue here!)
 * Want your bot to run automatically and without having to pay for hosting?
 I've written [this tutorial on running your bots using a Raspberry Pi](http://www.jeffreythompson.org/blog/2014/08/31/setting-up-raspberry-pi-to-run-bots/)
 * The tool `crontab` will automate the posting of your bot's tweets – it can be confusing, but [crontab.guru](https://crontab.guru/) is a helpful resource
-* You could also use the amazing [Cheap Bots Done Quick](http://cheapbotsdonequick.com/)
 * Lots of regular expressions tutorials and info are out there (and a few are listed in the `Stretch Goals` section above) – great to try if you want a challenge
 * If you want to get into fancier language processing, like tagging words with their parts-of-speech, try the [pattern](http://www.clips.ua.ac.be/pages/pattern-en) and [NLTK](http://www.nltk.org/) libraries
 * Allison Parrish, among her many great tutorials on language, has [this excellent introduction to the spaCy library in Python](https://gist.github.com/aparrish/f21f6abbf2367e8eb23438558207e1c3); see also [this post on building your own NLP system for bots](https://medium.com/rasa-blog/do-it-yourself-nlp-for-bot-developers-2e2da2817f3d)
+* Want less code?
+You could also use the amazing [Cheap Bots Done Quick](http://cheapbotsdonequick.com/)

 ### CORPORA
 While making your own word lists can make way more interesting results, here are some online that you might find helpful.
 (Note they may not be in a format that you can easily use, so they might require manual formatting – this is normal bot-work.)